 Starting in 2014-2015, the American Heart Association began funding two Strategically Focused Research Networks (SFRN) each year.
-Each Network will be comprised of three to five institutions working on three projects each that will be focused on one area strategic to AHA's Mission.
+Each Network is comprised of three to five institutions working on three projects each that are focused on one area strategic to AHA's Mission.

 American Stroke Association-Bugher Foundation Centers of Excellence in Hemorrhagic Stroke